 Before you rent a charter bus in San Diego, read these quick tips from Champion Charter Bus:

 Think a charter bus is the right choice for you?
 We agree!
-Give our 24-hour team a call at 619-629-0453 to learn more about bus options for your group.
+Give our 24-hour team a call at 619-629-0453 to rent a bus in San Diego and learn more about transportation options for your group.
 Worried about rental price?
 Our team will give you a free quote when you call, with absolutely no pressure to book.
 Get your San Diego bus rental reserved today!

 Balboa Park is often called “the Heart of San Diego.”
 Home to some of the biggest attractions like the San Diego Zoo and the San Diego Natural History Museum, Balboa Park covers 1,200 acres.
 Balboa Park would take a day in itself to explore, serving as the home to more than 10 museums, tons of restaurants and shopping, walking trails, and other attractions.